Interior Designer Resume Example

 I always list my highest degree first-usually a bachelor’s in interior design or a related field.
 You don’t need to add high school if you have a degree above that.

-If you’ve got certifications, like a decorator certificate or NCIDQ credential, add those too.
+If you’ve got certifications, like a decorator certificate or NCIDQ credential, add those too—these are also valuable to mention in your interior architect cover letter.
 This helps show you’re serious about your skillset and industry standards.

 Don’t forget to include honors, distinctions, or relevant coursework.
 If you have several awards or memberships, consider giving them their own section for extra visibility.